OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### concatenate

-`concatenate` combines a GP2040-CE firmware .bin file (such as from a fresh build) and a GP2040-CE board's storage section .bin or config (with footer) .bin, and produces a properly-offset .bin file suitable for flashing to a board.
+`concatenate` combines a GP2040-CE firmware .bin file (such as from a fresh build) with:

+* a GP2040-CE user config, in the form of
+    * a config section .bin (with footer) (optionally padded) (`--binary-user-config-filename`) or
+    * a JSON file representing the config (`--json-user-config-filename`)

+...and produces a properly-offset .bin file suitable for flashing to a board.
 This may be useful to ensure the board is flashed with a particular configuration, for instances such as producing a binary to flash many boards with a particular configuration (specific customizations, etc.), or keeping documented backups of what you're testing with during development.

 The produced binary can be written to a file with `--new-binary-filename FILENAME` or straight to a RP2040 in BOOTSEL mode with `--usb`.